East Pomeranian dialect

-East Pomeranian (Ostpommersch) or Farther Pomeranian (Hinterpommersch) is an East Low German dialect moribund in Europe, which used to be spoken in the region of Farther Pomerania when it was part of the German Province of Pomerania, until World War II, and today is part of Poland.
+East Pomeranian (Ostpommersch), Farther Pomeranian (Hinterpommersch) or just Pomeranian (Pomerisch) is an East Low German dialect moribund in Europe, which used to be spoken in the region of Farther Pomerania when it was part of the German Province of Pomerania, until World War II, and today is part of Poland.
 Currently, the language survives mainly in Brazil, where it is spoken by descendants of German immigrants of the 19th century and where it was given its own orthography by the linguist Ismael Tressmann.
 It has co-official status in 11 Brazilian municipalities and has been recognized as a historical and cultural heritage of the Brazilian state of Espírito Santo.
-East Pomeranian is also spoken in central Wisconsin and parts of Iowa, in the United States.

 Nowadays, spoken East Pomeranian in Brazil has mostly been influenced by Portuguese language and Hunsrik, a German dialect derived from the Hunsrückisch native to Brazil.
 It excludes the dialect spoken in the United States, known as Wisconsin Pomeranian, which was influenced by the English language.
+East Pomeranian was also reported to have been spoken in Australia.

+East Pomeranian brought to the United States was spoken in central Wisconsin, Upstate New York, and parts of Iowa.
+The number of speakers of Wisconsin Pomeranian has decreased significantly and the dialect is moribund, now primarily spoken between Lincoln and Marathon counties in Wisconsin.
+It estimated that there are less than 500 speakers, who are all over the age of 60.

+European Pomeranian

+East Pomeranian is a Low Saxon language that originated from medieval German settlement in Pomerania.
+In Farther Pomerania, Low Saxon and Westphalian Germans settled along the coast while the highlands of Farther Pomerania were settled by Brandenburgians.
+West Frisians and Mennonites later settled in the region as well, speaking related languages.
+After World War II, virtually all of the East Pomeranian speaking Germans were expelled from Pomerania, making it extinct in its former range.

-The varieties of East Pomeranian are: Westhinterpommersch, Osthinterpommersch, Bublitzisch around Bobolice and Pommerellisch;
+The five dialects of East Pomeranian in Europe were:

-Further the east, German dialects transitioned to Low Prussian-East Pomeranian and Vistula Delta German spoken in and around Danzig/Gdansk.